River of Eden

 I hadn’t met Nate, nor seen the Navua yet.

 On the first two miles of my trip down the Upper Navua, I quickly realize Nate is an understated man.
 Slicing through the island’s tropical highlands, the Upper Navua gorge is unparalleled.
 Sheer walls rocket 150-feet skyward as green, roiling waters sleuth through 20-footwide natural canals.
 Waterfalls and a misty spray dance from the jungle above, keeping this oasis gurgling and glistening with life.
 A light show wouldn’t hold a candle to this wilderness of refracted rays.

 Beyond the jaw-dropping beauty, something else lured me here.
 The Upper Navua River is protected.
 And that is unusual for these parts.
 In fact, the Navua represents one of the most unique conservation cooperatives in the world, which prevents logging, mining or roads within 200 meters from either side of the river’s lapping waters.
-Created in 2000 by Rivers Fiji—a rafting company Nate and Kelly started in 1998, with George Wendt, founder and president of O.A.R.S.—and an alliance of nine local land-owning families, two villages, a logging company and a government entity, it is one of the only protected rivers in the South Pacific.
+Created in 2000 by Rivers Fiji—a rafting company Nate and Kelly started in 1998, with George Wendt, late founder of OARS—and an alliance of nine local land-owning families, two villages, a logging company and a government entity, it is one of the only protected rivers in the South Pacific.

 That may not sound so unusual, but keep in mind that in the developing world natural resources are often the quickest ticket to economic development.
 Or at least, that is the sales pitch communities in places like Fiji constantly hear: sell your timber, mine your resources, control your river—and money will follow.
 For most, especially those living hand to mouth, that is a tough sales pitch to say no to.